Introduction to Respite

 - Passport Photo

-- Behaviour Support Plan – The family / carer must report any behaviour of concern and provide a Behaviour Support Plan or relevant behaviour management strategy prior to admission.
+- Behaviour Support Plan – The family/carer must report any behaviour of concern and provide a Behaviour Support Plan or relevant behaviour management strategy prior to admission.
 Behaviour Support Plans may need to be modified for the respite environment.
-The Respite Service has a responsibility to provide a safe environment for the person respite is being provided to, as well as other people living at the facility and Oakleigh Centre employees.
+The Respite Service has a responsibility to provide a safe environment for the person respite is being provided to, as well as other people living at the facility and OC Connections employees.

 - Any other plans or documented strategies to enable staff to clearly understand the person’s specific requirements and provide ongoing positive support.